Mission control: Lessons in agile risk management

 Transparency is key to maintaining trust when a failure occurs, whether in a space mission or a cybersecurity service.
 Mission control teams are trained to be transparent with astronauts and stakeholders, giving them updates on what's happening, why, and what steps to take to resolve the issue.

 Regardless of industry, organisations can benefit from this approach by providing customers with more frequent and transparent updates about the progress of an outage.
 Agile practices emphasise continuous communication—internal teams should be in constant touch.
-At the same time, external stakeholders (in CrowdStrike's case, customers) should be kept informed by the organisation of what's going on and when they can expect a resolution.
+At the same time, external stakeholders (in CrowdStrike's case), and customers should be kept informed by the organisation of what's going on and when they can expect a resolution.
 This kind of openness helps reduce customer anxiety and creates a feedback loop that can help accelerate problem-solving.

 Fail-fast and pivot